 Random backstory: Santorini’s rugged coastal landscape is the result of a volcanic eruption that all but destroyed the island in the 16th century BC and in fact, the entire island is set upon the underwater crater of this same volcano, which remains active today.
 (People never realise they’re still on an active volcano when they’re in Santorini 🤗).

-Famous for its blindingly white buildings along the coastline that beautifully compliment the blue sea surrounding the islands, Santorini is home to some rather interesting beaches – not least of which is its black beaches and red beaches.
+Famous for its blindingly white buildings along the coastline that beautifully complement the blue sea surrounding the islands, Santorini is home to some rather interesting beaches – not least of which are its black beaches and red beaches.

 For a bit of history, you should definitely visit the Akrotiri Archaeological Site, which is the ruins of the city that was buried underneath volcanic ash sometime in the late 17th Century BC, sometimes referred to as the Pompeii of the Aegean Sea!
 (The city stood on the very ground where the museum is).